Akshen22/London-Road-Traffic-Accidents-Analysis/README.md

 9) Contributing 🤝

-We welcome contributions to enhance this safety-focused project!
+You are welcome to contribute to enhance this safety-focused project!
 Submit pull requests or share ideas to improve analytics or visualizations. 🌟

-Contact: akshendhami@gmail.com | License: MIT
+Contact: akshendhami@gmail.com